 Icahn: No $100M for Taj if north Jersey casinos are approved

 ATLANTIC CITY, N.J.
-(AP) — Billionaire investor Carl Icahn says if New Jersey approves casinos in the northern part of the state, he won't pump $100 million into his newly acquired Taj Mahal casino in Atlantic City.
+(AP) — Billionaire investor Carl Icahn said Wednesday that if New Jersey approves casinos in the northern part of the state he won't pump $100 million into his newly acquired Trump Taj Mahal casino in Atlantic City.

-Icahn says that his planned investment in the casino he acquired Friday from bankruptcy court is contingent on New Jersey not approving two new casinos just outside New York City.
+Icahn told The Associated Press that his planned investment in the casino he acquired Friday from bankruptcy court is contingent on New Jersey not approving two new casinos just outside New York City.

-Icahn, whose Tropicana Entertainment will run the Taj Mahal, says in-state competition will devastate Atlantic City and make it impossible to invest that much money into his new casino.
+Icahn, whose Tropicana Entertainment will run the Taj Mahal, said in-state competition will devastate Atlantic City and make it impossible to invest that much money into his new casino.
 He also owns the Tropicana.

-A bill to authorize a statewide referendum in November on north Jersey casinos is expected to be passed later this month.
+A bill to authorize a statewide referendum in November on north Jersey casinos is expected to be passed later this month in the state Legislature.